SamuelSwartzberg/flashcardifying_text_temp/ling/grammar/arguments.md

 #### valency = 1

 »⟮The impersonal passive voice⟯« is ⟮the only ＿passivelike voice＿⟯ which applies to ⟮＿monovalent verbs＿⟯.
-»⟮The impersonal passive voice⟯« ⟮＿demotes＿⟯ ⟮the only remaining ＿argument＿ of ＿monovalent verbs＿⟯.
+»⟮The impersonal passive voice⟯« ⟮＿demotes＿⟯ ⟮the only remaining ＿verbal argument＿ of ＿monovalent verbs＿⟯.
 Languoids often achieve an effect similar to ⟮＿the impersonal passive voice＿⟯ by ⟮inserting a ＿dummy element＿⟯.